 Encourage kids to read a variety of subject areas and genres.

 A great opportunity for libraries comes by way of the Common Core emphasizing both nonfiction and fiction texts: "Through extensive reading of stories, dramas, poems, and myths from diverse cultures and different time periods, students gain literary and cultural knowledge as well as familiarity with various text structures and elements.
-By reading texts in history/social studies, science, and other disciplines, students build a foundation of knowledge in these fields that will also give them the background to be better readers in all content areas" (from the PDF version, p.
+By reading texts in history/social studies, science, and other disciplines, students build a foundation of knowledge in these fields that will also give them the background to be better readers in all content areas" (p.
 10).
-Help kids reach this goal by encouraging them to read as much as possible, in all variety of subject areas and genres.
+Help kids reach this goal by encouraging them to read as much as possible, in a variety of subject areas and genres.
 Now's your chance to pull out all those high-quality nonfiction books and place them beside the literary greats, so to speak in addition to intershelving them other relevant materials in non-print formats.

 Include nonfiction books at story time.